 Our experimental design is guided by the following questions: (1) How do the learned skill primitives compare to representative MPC and IL approaches?
-(2) Can our controller deliver on its aspired versatility by transferring its skills, acquired only on simple cubes, to novel shapes, tasks and adverse conditions?
+(2) Can our controller deliver on its aspired versatility by transferring its skills, acquired only on simple cubes, to novel shapes and adverse conditions?

 Experimental Setup and Data Collection.
 We have designed a simulation environment, GOAL2CUBE2, containing four different tasks to train and evaluate our controller on which are presented in fig. 4.
 In each task one of the small cubes needs to be moved onto one of the larger target pads.
 The scenario is designed such that the task is ambiguous and the controller needs to infer the object to manipulate and the target location from a given target image depicting the task to perform.
 We use the MuJoCo physics engine [27] for simulation.
 We adapt the Gym environment [28] provided by [29] featuring a model of a Fetch Mobile Manipulator [30] with a 7-DoF arm and a 2-point gripper1.
-For each skill, i.e. pushing and pick-and-place, we collect 4,000 unique expert demonstrations successful task completions in simulation according to a pre-computed plan.
-At the start of each demonstration, all object positions and the joint positions of the arm are randomised.
+For each skill, i.e. pushing and pick-and-place, we collect 4,000 unique expert demonstrations of the robot completing the task successfully in simulation according to a pre-computed plan.
 Each demonstration is four seconds long and is recorded as a list of observation-action tuples at 25 Hz resulting in an episode length of H = 100.

 Baselines for Goal-Conditioned VMC.
 Our first baseline, VFS [3], is a visual MPC which runs on a video prediction backbone.
 A CEM-based [12] action sampler proposes command sequences over a short time horizon which are evaluated by the video predictor.
 The sequence which results in a predicted observation closest to the goal image is executed and the process is repeated until termination.
 We use SAVP [31] as action-conditioned video predictor and train it on our datasets with the hyper-parameters reported for the BAIR robot-pushing dataset [32].
 Since the time horizon of our scenarios is much longer than SAVP's prediction horizon, we estimate an upper-bound of the performance of VFS by providing intermediate goal images.2 Our second baseline, TECNET [4], is an IL model which is capable of quick adaptation given the demonstration of a new task.
 The demonstration can be as sparse as start and end image of an executed trajectory making it applicable to our setup.
 We employ TECNET in its one-shot imitation configuration.
+We refer to appendices D and E for a comprehensive overview over the hyper-parameters used for all baselines.

 Training and Evaluation Protocol.
 For each skill, we split the demonstrations into training, validation and test sets with a ratio of 2:1:1 respectively while keeping the task distributions balanced.
 We train all models for 300k gradient update steps using the Adam optimiser [33].
 After each epoch, we evaluate the controller performance on the validation set and select the best performing model checkpoints for the final evaluation on the test set.

-During task execution, we monitor the following performance metrics: (1) REACH: If the robot touches the object it is supposed to manipulate at least once during the episode, we count this as a reaching success.
-(2) PICK: If the palm of the robot's gripper touches the correct object at least once during the episode while the fingers are closed, we count this as a picking success.
-(3) PUSH / PLACE: If by the end of the episode the correct object sits on the designated goal pad, we count this as a task success in the respective skill.
+During task execution, we monitor the following performance metrics: REACH (robot touches object to manipulate at least once) PICK (robot's gripper touches object to manipulate while fingers are closed) PUSH / PLACE (correct object sits on the target pad by the end of the episode).
 Each evaluation episode is terminated after 200 timesteps (8 seconds).